 - Hourly / - BiWeekly /

 A Budget Analyst I, Capital Programs is the intermediate level of work in the formulation and expenditure oversight of the Governor’s capital budget and five-year capital improvement plan.
-Work of this class involves analysis of capital budgets and capital programs of medium-sized agencies.
-Employees in this class do not supervise.
+Employees in this classification perform work that involves analysis of capital budgets and capital programs of medium-sized agencies.
+Employees in this classification do not supervise other positions.

-Employees receive moderate supervision from a Budget Analyst Supervisor, Capital Programs.
+Employees in this classification receive moderate supervision from a Budget Analyst Supervisor, Capital Programs.

 Evaluates the State capital funding requests from State agencies, local governments and non-governmental organizations;